Dalip Singh (athlete): Biography

 He was born in Dolon khurd, Punjab as a Sikh and was the father of Balkrishan Singh.
 In 1924 he was eliminated in the qualification of the long jump competition and finished 14th overall.
 Four years later he finished 36th in the long jump event at the 1928 Olympics.

 To the late Brigadier Dalip Singh goes the credit of being the first Sikh to represent India in the Olympics.
 The 1924 Olympic Games were held in Paris in which India sent a contingent of seven athletes.
 In this seven-man squad, two Sikhs, Dalip and Palam made their debut.

-The Sikh had missed the bus only four years ago when six Indian athletes had participated in the 1920 Antwerp Olympics.
-Dalip Singh could not have made to the Paris Olympic Games but for the patronage and help coming in from the late Maharajadhiraj Bhupinder Singh of Patiala.
-It may be recalled that Dalip Singh besides being a fine athlete was a good hockey player also.
-When the trials were to be held at Lahore (now in Pakistan) for the Paris Olympics, Dalip Singh was scheduled to play for Patiala Tigers, a hockey team.
-It was here that the Maharaja of Patiala came to recognise his worth and helped him take a well-deserved place in the seven -man athletic team.
-It is true that the team then did not bring home any laurels, but it is on record that two among the Indian athletic team performed really well, and one of them was Dalip Singh.
-In the long jump event, he narrowly missed a mark which could have earned him a place among the first six.
+Dalip Singh was not an Olympian of the 1920 Antwerp games, which included six Indians.
+The inclusion of Dalip Singh in the 1924 Paris Olympic Games was made possible due to the sponsorship of Bhupinder Singh of Patiala, the Maharaja of Patiala.
+Apart from athletics, Dalip Singh also played hockey, and he was expected to represent the Patiala Tigers in the Olympic trials that were conducted in Lahore.
+Based on his performance in the trials, he was chosen to play for the seven-man team from India.
+Although the team could not get any medals at the Games, Dalip Singh took part in the long jump event and placed among the top six.

 Another honour which went to Dalip Singh was that he was the first Indian, a Sikh, to be the torch-bearer at the inaugural Asian Games at Delhi in 1951.

-Born at Dolon Khurd village (now in Ludhiana), Dalip Singh had his schooling in Mission School, that he joined Forman Christian College and Law College, Lahore.
-Even at School he showed potential of a good sportsman, nay all-rounder.
-In fact, he emerged as a fine athlete, showing great skill in 100,200,440 yards, 120 yards hurdles and long jump during the university days.
-He played hockey and cricket too.
+Born in Dolon Khurd, a village now in Ludhiana, Dalip Singh attended Mission School, then joined Forman Christian College and Law College, in Lahore, in current day Pakistan.
+At Forman Christian College, he emerged as a fine athlete, demonstrating talent in various events, including the 100, 200, 440 yard dashes, 120 yards hurdles, and long jump while he attended university.
+He played hockey and cricket as well.

 But he got the real breakthrough when he was selected to represent India in the 1924 Paris Olympics.
 He was the captain of the Indian athletic team.